top of page

-Self-Employed with No Income: Do You Still Have to Pay for Child Support?
+Unemployed or Self-Employed without an Income: Do I Still Have to Pay Child or Spousal Support?

 In this post, we’ll walk through a real-life example from the Ontario courts, explain how income imputation works, and show why working with a family lawyer is essential in these types of situations.